weliveindetail/tpde/docs/tpde/compiler-ref.md

 ```cpp
 void sym_def_predef_data(SecRef sec, SymRef sym, std::span<const u8> data, u32 align, u32 *off) noexcept;
 ```
-Defines a data object refered to by `sym` in the section `sec` with the specified data and alignment.
+Defines a previously declared data object in the section `sec` with the specified data and alignment.
 If `off` is not a `nullptr`, the offset of the data in the section is written to the `u32` pointed to by `off`.

 #### sym_def_data